 What is Artificial Intelligence (AI)?

-AI-enabled systems are beginning to revolutionize fields such as commerce, healthcare, transportation and cybersecurity.
-It has the potential to impact nearly all aspects of our society including our economy, yet its development and use come with serious technical and ethical challenges and risks.
-AI must be developed in a trustworthy manner to ensure reliability and safety.
+AI has the potential to impact nearly all aspects of our society, including our economy, but the development and use of the new technologies it brings are not without technical challenges and risks.
+AI must be developed in a trustworthy manner to ensure reliability, safety and accuracy.

 Cultivating Trust in AI Technologies